prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_window_force_aspect_ratio_set(const wchar_t* name,
     boolean force);
 ```
-This service sets the "force-aspect-ratio" property for the uniquely named Window Sink.
+This service sets the "force-aspect-ratio" property for the named Window Sink.
 The Sink's aspect ratio will be maintained on Window resize if set.
 This service will fail if the Sink is currently linked.

 **Parameters**
 * `name` - [in] unique name of the Window Sink to update.